Services

 *Units are adopted for potential insurance billing purposes (not currently accepted).

-Medical massage can help reduce or eliminate pain from these common neck and shoulder disorders:
+Medical massage can help reduce or eliminate pain from these common neck and shoulder disorders.
+Clients looking for neck and shoulder pain massage or medical massage for migraines frequently present with the following:

 - Migraines and Headaches